 Yakutskaya GRES-2, we recall - one of the four priority objects of RusHydro in the Far East.
 The electric power of the GRES-2 is 193,48 MW, the thermal power is 469,6 Gcal / hour.
 The station, the construction of which cost 31,2 billion rubles, was put into operation in November 2017 year.
 Now GRES-2 provides 30-60% of electricity and heat to the central power district of Yakutia.
 Previously, an isolated power district, which covers about 400 thousand consumers, provided only GRES-1 (about 90% of electricity consumption in nine districts of Yakutia and more than 50% of Yakutsk heat consumption accounted for it), but its equipment is worn out.

 According to the data of Yakutskenergo, in aggregate 12 gas turbine plants of Yakutsk SDPP-1 and four GRES-2 plants provide 100-percent power reserve, that is, theoretically problems due to outages of separate power plants at two stations should not be at all.
-Yakutsk SDPP-2, according to the Ministry of Energywas built just to "create the necessary capacity reserve by creating a new source of generation, ensuring the growth of electrical and thermal loads of the central energy district of the Yakutsk energy system in the future up to 2020, improving the reliability of power supply to consumers in the isolated central energy district and Yakutsk."
+Yakutsk SDPP-2, according to the Ministry of Energy, was built with the aim of "creating the necessary power reserve by creating a new source of generation, ensuring the growth of electrical and thermal loads in the central energy district of the Yakutsk energy system in the future until 2020, increasing the reliability of energy supply to consumers in the isolated central energy district and the city of Yakutsk."

-However, the problems with GRES-2 began even before its official commissioning: 17 October 2017 at the station, complex tests were conducted and the energy began to flow into the network, and after only three weeks the first failure left without light about 100 thousand consumers.
-Gas turbine plants at the GRNP-2 LM 6000 PF are produced by General Electric and feed on fuel from the Srednevilyuiskoye gas condensate field.
+However, problems with GRES-2 began even before its official commissioning: on October 17, 2017, complex tests were carried out at the station and energy began to be supplied to the grid, and after just three weeks the first failure left about 100 thousand consumers without electricity.
+Gas turbine units at GRES-2 LM 6000 PF are manufactured by General Electric and are powered by fuel from the Srednevilyuyskoye gas condensate field.
 LM6000 turbines are produced on the basis of aircraft engines and are used on ships, floating oil production, storage and unloading systems, tankers, hospitals, airports, factories.
-The second phase of GRES-2 involves the installation of three more turbines with an increase in design capacity for electricity and heat to 305 MW and 272 Gcal / hour, respectively, but the timing of the project is not yet clear.
+The second stage of GRES-2 involves the installation of three more turbines with an increase in the design capacity for electric and thermal energy up to 305 MW and 272 Gcal / h, respectively, but the timing of the project is not yet clear.

-Interestingly, in 2014, the Federal Antimonopoly Service filed a case against PJSC RusHydro and GE on the tender for supply of turbines for the Yakutsk SDPP-2, suspecting the customer and the supplier in collusion: the German company Siemens wanted to participate in the contest, but as said the company, could not.
-However, later Siemens refused the claims, and in the FAS in the summer of 2015 stated that "despite the presence of formal signs of violation of the antimonopoly legislation, the FAS Russia commission did not find confirmation of the restriction of competition during the bidding."
-GE eventually put four turbines for 5,6 billion rubles.
+Interestingly, in 2014, the Federal Antimonopoly Service opened a case against PJSC RusHydro and GE just over a tender for the supply of turbines for the Yakutskaya GRES-2, suspecting the customer and the supplier in collusion: the German company Siemens wanted to participate in the tender, but how the company said it couldn't.
+However, Siemens later dropped the claims, and in the summer of 2015, the FAS stated that "despite the presence of formal signs of violation of the antimonopoly legislation, the FAS Russia Commission did not find any evidence of restricting competition during tenders."
+As a result, GE delivered four turbines for 5,6 billion rubles.

 Как earlier wrote EastRussia, Yakutsk SDPP-2 was to be commissioned in 2015, but the timing of its launch was twice postponed.
 RusHydro was explained by delays in the introduction of GRNP-2, including "difficulties associated with the supply of the main equipment (replacement of equipment within the import substitution, delay in the import of unique unique equipment)."
-In October 2017, the Accounting Chamber, which controls all the Far Eastern construction projects of RusHydro, celebrated, that "the introduction of changes to the design documentation of the Yakutsk SDPP-2 (1-th stage) led to an increase in the cost of construction, which amounted to 5,1 billion rubles." and "the increase in cost is due, inter alia, to the specification of the physical volumes of work and the quantitative composition of the auxiliary equipment, as well as a partial change in the design decisions at the stage of development of working documentation. "
+In October 2017, the Accounting Chamber, which controls all the Far Eastern construction projects of RusHydro, celebratedthat "amendments to the design documentation of the Yakutskaya GRES-2 (1st stage) led to an increase in the cost of construction, which amounted to 5,1 billion rubles.", and "the increase in cost was due, among other things, to the specification of the physical scope of work and the quantitative equipment, as well as partial changes in design solutions at the stage of working documentation development ".